tzheliang/frontend-portal/README.md

 4. Create a new credential, using OAuth Client ID type.
 5. Set the authorized JavaScript origins to `http://localhost` and `http://localhost:3000` respectively.
 6. Set the authorized redirect URI to `http://localhost:3000/login/google/callback`.
-7. Copied client id and client secret to app `.env` file.
+7. Copy the Google client id and client secret to app `.env` file.